t3hExi/online_games_bots/README.md

 Get automaticaly rewards if it them available in the Task list.

+### Free Gifts

+Collect automaticaly free gifts if it them available

 ### Exchange Silver

 Use Mass functions to exchange silver from each castle and fortress.